tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_quantifying_progress.md

 As you work on improving documentation, you could quantitatively say that you improved the documentation from a score of 75% to 90%, or something similar.
 For this quantitative progress to make sense, you need to use a consistent set of criteria applied in a similar way across docs.

+{% include random_ad4.html %}

 Also, keep in mind that adding user satisfaction surveys to corroborate the improvements would be a good idea.
 But even without the corroboration, at least this rubric provides a more action-oriented way of addressing more fuzzy issues that users might report in a survey (e.g., docs are incomplete, confusing), and it provides a quantitative metric for measurement.
 If you're a team editor, this checklist lets you audit your documentation to assess quality.

-{% include random_ad3.html %}

 ## Objections to "Tom's criteria"